Exams for Online Courses

 What if I am unable to write an exam due to a medical condition?

-Are all final exams written at the same time, in the same place?
+Are all final exams written at the same time?

 Online exams are set up to allow you a “window of opportunity” to access the exam link (this can range anywhere from 15 minutes to several days).
 It is important to note that the exam link will only be available during this time.
 If you attempt to begin your online exam after the designated window of opportunity, the link will no longer be available.